-- 1. Determine placement of all speakers.
-In the procedure room, a communications speaker should be located in the general area near the physician and more than six feet away from the monitor microphone and the door to the control room (ideally above and just behind the physician).
-A right music speaker should be located at the table end that would be to the right of the physician, and a left music speaker at the table end that would be to the left of the physician (generally speaking, about four feet to either side of the physician.) - 2.
-In the control room, the communication speaker should be more than six feet away from the desk microphone and the door to the procedure room.
-Music speakers should be located left and right of where the operator is typically seated. - 3.
+- 1. Determine placement of speakers.
+In the procedure room, a communication (COMM) speaker should be located in the ceiling near the physician but more than six feet away from the monitor microphone and the door to the control room (ideally above and just behind the physician).
+A right music speaker should be located to the right the comm speaker, and a left music speaker to the left of the physician (generally speaking, about four feet to either side of the physician.) - 2.
+In the control room, the communication speaker should be located in the ceiling near the technician, but more than six feet away from the desk microphone and the door to the procedure room.
+Music speakers should be located left and right of where the technician is typically seated. - 3.
 Remove the ceiling tiles (if present) in the locations you have determined for the ceiling devices. - 4.
-In the speaker box, the communication speakers are packed individually and are marked COMM.
+In the box the speakers shipped in, the communication speakers are packed individually and are marked COMM.
 The two (2) pairs of music speakers are packed individually, two left and two right and are marked MUSIC.
 A speaker support plate is provided for each speaker.

-\ Be careful when handling the support plate as the edges can be sharp!!
+Be careful when handling the support plate as the edges can be sharp!!

-5. Take the ceiling tiles (if present) you removed in step 2 and draw a straight line on the backside from corner to corner.
+5. On the ceiling tiles (if present) you removed in step 2, draw a straight line on the backside from corner to corner.
 Place the support plate over the lines you drew on the tile and line up the template with the lines to center the template.
 The plate must not extend past the edges of the tile.
 Mark the circle and cut it out with a knife or drywall saw.
 The hole should be 6-5/8" diameter.
 Remove the grille of the speaker by rotating the securing legs on the back of the speaker and gently pushing them down towards the speaker grille.
 Replace the legs after grille removal to their original position.
 Put the speaker in the hole from the front side of the tile.
 Position the support plate over the speaker on the rear of the tile.
 Rotate out the legs on the back and screw down the four Phillips head screws on the front to pull the legs against the support plate.
 Be careful not to over tighten the screws.
 If needed after installation, the grill may be removed with a bent paperclip.

-6. Install all speakers into selected locations.

-All speakers have dual GRAY jacks, and there is no particular sequence for interconnection.
-This allows for much flexibility in cable routing.
-Connect all of the devices in the procedure room (LAB), including COMM speaker and the two MUSIC speakers (left and right) with short white cables.
-The procedure room device nearest the console is connected to the console at the LAB WHITE jack with a long white cable.
-Spare cables and connectors are provided.
-In the control room, connect COMM and the two MUSIC speakers (left and right) with short blue cables.
-Connect the control room speaker nearest the console to jack on the console labeled TEK BLUE, with a blue cable.
+- 6. Install all speakers into selected locations. - 7.
+In the procedure room (LAB), connect the COMM, LEFT MUSIC and RIGHT MUSIC speakers together using short white Ethernet cables.
+They can be connected in any order.
+Connect the speaker nearest the control room to the console LAB WHITE jack using a longer white Ethernet cable. - 8.
+In the control room, connect the COMM, LEFT MUSIC and RIGHT MUSIC speakers with short blue cables.
+They can be connected in any order.
+Connect the control room speaker nearest the console to the jack on the console labeled TEK BLUE, with a longer blue cable.

-Using the provided color coded cables as instructed (white for procedure room and blue for control room) will aid in the event that Vis-A-Vis customer support needs to be contacted to assist with troubleshooting.
+It is important to use the provided color coded cables as instructed (white for procedure room and blue for control room).
+This will aid Vis-A-Vis customer support if they are contacted to assist with troubleshooting.